 Due to the discoloration, the broadside was washed.
 (We wrote about washing documents in an earlier post.
 Click HERE if you want to read more about that process.)
 The first step of the process was to ensure the ink was not soluble in water.
 It was tested by adding a very small drop of water, allowing it to absorb for a few seconds, and then blotting it dry.
 If any ink transfers to the blotter, the ink is likely soluble in water and washing the broadside would be a bad idea.
 However, this test proved the ink was stable.

+Testing the ink to ensure it is not soluble in water.
 Note the drop of water on the "A" in the center.

 The broadside was sandwiched between two layers of Reemay, a spun polyester fabric that can be used to support documents during the washing process.
 It makes it easier to handle the wet document.
 The broadside was submerged in water in a large, flat tray.
 The water was exchanged several times until it was mostly clear after soaking the document.
 This process helps to reduce discoloration and also serves to strengthen the paper as it removes some of the impurities and rehydrates the paper fibers.